Introduction to Networks

 The first clue comes from another classic social science paper, called The Stength of Weak Ties, by Mark Granovetter.

-This is sometimes referred to as the most famous paper in sociology (60,000 citations!).
+This is sometimes referred to as the most famous paper in sociology (with over 60,000 citations).

-Granovetter interviewed people about how the found their jobs.
+Granovetter interviewed people about how they found their jobs.
 He found that most people did not get a job through someone that was a close friend, but rather through a distant acquaintance.

 This suggests that an important way that information travels in a social network is via the rare connections that exist outside of the local clustering of friendships.